Keshav-Var/notes_app_bloc/README.md

   - Easily create, edit, delete, and view your notes from anywhere.
 - 🧱 **Clean Architecture**
   - Designed with separation of concerns in mind:
-    - `core`: Common utilities and models
+    - `core`: Common utilities and models.
-    - `features`: Domain, data, and presentation layers
+    - `features`: Domain, data, and presentation layers.
-    - `shared`: Reusable components
+    - `shared`: Reusable components.
 - 📱 **Responsive UI**
   - Clean and user-friendly interface optimized for multiple screen sizes.
+- 🧑‍💻 **State Management (BLoC)**
+  - Application state is managed using **BLoC**, ensuring better separation of concerns.
+- 🗂 **Local Storage (Hive)**
+  - Hive is used to persist notes locally for offline support, with automatic sync to Firebase when online.

 ---

 ## 🛠 Tech Stack

-- **Flutter** – UI toolkit for building natively compiled apps
+- **Flutter** – UI toolkit for building natively compiled apps.
-- **Firebase Authentication** – Secure and easy sign-in methods
+- **Firebase Authentication** – Secure and easy sign-in methods.
-- **Cloud Firestore** – NoSQL cloud database for storing and syncing data
+- **Cloud Firestore** – NoSQL cloud database for storing and syncing data.
-- **Provider** – State management
+- **BLoC** – For managing state and handling complex logic.
+- **Hive** – Local storage solution for offline support.
-- **Flutter Clean Architecture** – For modular, testable, and maintainable code
+- **Flutter Clean Architecture** – For modular, testable, and maintainable code.

 ---